-Applicant has a history of being unable or unwilling to satisfy financial obligations, which began in 2006 and continues to date.
+Applicant has a history of being unable or unwilling to satisfy financial obligations, which began before she filed Chapter 7 bankruptcy in April 2015, and continues to date.
 The evidence raises both disqualifying conditions, thereby shifting the burden to Applicant to rebut, extenuate, or mitigate those concerns.

-The guideline includes four conditions in AG ¶ 20 that could mitigate trustworthiness concerns arising from Applicant's financial difficulties:
+The guideline includes conditions in AG ¶ 20 that could mitigate trustworthiness concerns arising from Applicant's financial difficulties: